 4th May 2020

-'People would come to the house and there'd be introductions made and I just couldn't introduce myself,' he told PBS News in this video interview.
+'People would come to the house and there'd be introductions made and I just couldn't introduce myself,' he told PBS News.

 You become a good listener — it's all one-way.
 You appreciate the written word.
 You appreciate the sound.